Apple Pushes Updates to Block the Root Vulnerability Bug

 In fact, it did cause problems.
 Apple released two versions of Security Update 2017-001 yesterday.
 The first updated High Sierra to build 17B1002, and the second to build 17B1003.
 (To verify that number, choose > About This Mac and click the Version 10.13.1 line.)
 The second version was necessary because the first broke authentication for file sharing.
 We didn’t test file sharing after installing the update yesterday because the original bug didn’t affect file sharing.

 If you installed Security Update 2017-001 yesterday, and your build number is 17B1002, Software Update should offer you the update again; install it manually to fix the file sharing bug and move to build 17B1003.
-On my iMac with build 17B1002, no automatic update took place.
+On my iMac with build 17B1002, no automatic update took place, but we have heard from one user who received an automatic update after installing the first update manually.

 For those who need a standalone installer for Security Update 2017-001, Apple has now made such a download available.